dps923/winter2020/graded-work/assign1.md

 * slider - UISlider
 * text field - UITextField

-**Add a segmented control:** The top segmented control will display two segments, for two School of ICT academic programs, CPA and BSD.
+**Add a segmented control:** The top segmented control will display two segments, for two School of SDDS academic programs, CPA and BSD.
 The initially-selected segment will be YOUR program of study.
 You can do this configuration in the utility area's Attributes Inspector.

 **Add another segmented control:**  The other segmented control will display five segments, for the academic program levels, 4 through 8.
 The initially-selected segment will be YOUR level of enrolment.